-- You must be a resident of Kentucky.
+- Resident: You must be a resident of Kentucky.

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- After you pass the test, the State of Kentucky will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
-To check your state’s other rules and requirements here.
+- Diploma: After you pass the test, the State of Kentucky will award you a GED certificate showing you have achieved the same level of knowledge as a high school graduate.
+Check your state’s other rules and requirements here.

 Over 20 Million Adults

 That’s how many have successfully passed the GED® Test.
 So why wait?

 "I’m not really sure what I want to do yet, but I definitely plan to go to college.
 I’m 16 and live in Kentucky.
 I’ve been going through a lot the past couple of years.
 I’m in and out of the hospital like every two or three weeks because I have cystic fibrosis.
 I have been so stressed out because I’m so behind.
 I think getting my GED would be the best option for me."